kenchan0226/RSDLayerAttn/README.md

 This repository contains the source code for our IROS 2022 paper "[Grounding Commands for Autonomous Vehicles via Region-specific Dynamic Layer Attention](https://arxiv.org/abs/2203.06822)".

+If you use this source code.
+Please cite our paper.

 Our code is built on the excellent repository of [VOLTA](https://github.com/e-bug/volta).

 We also upload a demo video of our model in [here](article_and_demo_video/demo_video.mp4).